-What Luvica is and what it is used for
+What Act Louvika is and what it is used for

 It is used to treat the following blood cancers in adults:

-In MCL, CLL and WM, Luvica works by blocking Bruton’s tyrosine kinase, a protein in the body that helps these cancer cells grow and survive.
-By blocking this protein, Luvica helps kill and reduce the number of cancer cells.
+In MCL, CLL and WM, Act Louvika works by blocking Bruton’s tyrosine kinase, a protein in the body that helps these cancer cells grow and survive.
+By blocking this protein, Act Louvika helps kill and reduce the number of cancer cells.
 It also slows down the worsening of the cancer.

-What you need to know before you take Luvica
+What you need to know before you take Act Louvika

 Warnings and precautions

-Talk to your doctor or pharmacist before taking Luvica
+Talk to your doctor or pharmacist before taking Act Louvika

-If any of the above apply to you (or you are not sure), talk to your doctor, pharmacist or nurse before taking Luvica.
+If any of the above apply to you (or you are not sure), talk to your doctor, pharmacist or nurse before taking Act Louvika.

-When taking Luvica, tell your doctor immediately if you notice or someone notices in you: memory loss, trouble thinking, difficulty walking or sight loss – these may be due to a very rare but serious brain infection which can be fatal (Progressive Multifocal Leukoencephalopathy or PML).
+When taking Act Louvika, tell your doctor immediately if you notice or someone notices in you: memory loss, trouble thinking, difficulty walking or sight loss – these may be due to a very rare but serious brain infection which can be fatal (Progressive Multifocal Leukoencephalopathy or PML).

 Tell your doctor immediately if you notice or someone notices in you: sudden numbness or weakness in the limbs (especially on one side of the body), sudden confusion, trouble speaking or understanding speech, sight loss, difficulty walking, loss of balance or lack of coordination, sudden severe headache with no known cause.
 These may be signs and symptoms of stroke.

-Tell your doctor immediately if you develop left upper belly (abdominal) pain, pain below the left rib cage or at the tip of your left shoulder (these may be symptoms of rupture of the spleen) after you stop taking Luvica.
+Tell your doctor immediately if you develop left upper belly (abdominal) pain, pain below the left rib cage or at the tip of your left shoulder (these may be symptoms of rupture of the spleen) after you stop taking Act Louvika.

-Tell your doctor immediately if you notice breathlessness, difficulty breathing when lying down, swelling of the feet, ankles or legs and weakness/tiredness (these may be signs of heart failure) during treatment with Luvica.
+Tell your doctor immediately if you notice breathlessness, difficulty breathing when lying down, swelling of the feet, ankles or legs and weakness/tiredness (these may be signs of heart failure) during treatment with Act Louvika.

-You may experience viral, bacterial, or fungal infections during treatment with Luvica.
+You may experience viral, bacterial, or fungal infections during treatment with Act Louvika.
 Contact your doctor if you have fever, chills, weakness, confusion, body aches, cold or flu symptoms, feel tired or feel short of breath, yellowing of the skin or eyes (jaundice).
 These could be signs of an infection.

 Hemophagocytic lymphohistiocytosis